awakecoding/FreeRDP-Manuals/Developer/FreeRDP-Developer-Manual.markdown

 res: contains XML configuration files for menus, layouts, strings, etc

 libs: contains third-party libraries for both Java and native code

-Since the Android native code is built with cmake from the top-level directory, there is a small issue where the library output path does not match the one from the Android project.
-CMake outputs libfreerdp-android.so to libs/armeabi-v7a, but the Android project expects them in client/Android/libs/armeabi-v7a.
-You can either copy libfreerdp-android.so manually every time, or create a symlink to work around the issue:

-	cd client/Android/libs
-	ln -s ../../../libs/armeabi-v7a/ armeabi-v7a

 In order to verify that libfreerdp-android.so gets properly packaged in the .apk, simply unzip the resulting .apk files to see its contents (an .apk file is a regular zip file with a different extension).